Kill Me (EP)

 Kill Me is the fourth extended play released by British indie rock band Sundara Karma.
 The EP was released on 24 November 2020 through Chess Club Records.

 Background and recording

 Following touring in support of their sophomore album, Ulfilas' Alphabet, lead singer Oscar Pollock took most of 2020 off from music.
-Pollock told NME in a October 2020 interview that he "got to a point where I felt lost within myself".
+Pollock told NME in an October 2020 interview that he "got to a point where I felt lost within myself".
 Pollock further explained that he spent much of 2020 coping with existentialism and depression.
 Pollock stated that ahead of the release of the EP, which was recorded throughout 2020, that it "seems to have resolved".

 The entire album was recorded and produced during the worldwide COVID-19 pandemic.
 The songs were recorded by the band in their personal studio, while the production by Clarence Clarity was undertaken via phone calls and e-mail.

 Style and composition

 Oscar Pollock told NME that the EP is more expansive than the traditional guitar-driven tracks found in their first two studio albums. "[It is] vaster and less emo.
 I was saying over a year ago that I was ready to move on from ‘Ulfilas’ Alphabet’, and I had a bunch of songs kicking around.
 But, if I don't get given a deadline, I'll just let songs rot on a hard drive".